liona24/unicorn-fuzz/README.md

 Why should you use this over `unicorn-afl`?
 - Everything is in-process, no need for wrappers
 - Custom allocator with rudimentary address sanitizer support
+- (opinionated) Coverage instrumentation is better
 - Just another fuzzer, may yield better results
 - You may prefer libFuzzer
-- (opinionated) Coverage is better

 ## Building